Andrew Cibej: Family and education

 Cibej is of Italian and Australian descent.
 His surname (pronounced Chee-bay) is of Slovenian origin, although his father's family is from Friuli, in the north-eastern corner of Italy.
-He was born in Sydney, grew up in the riverside suburb of Gladesville and attended Newington College (1982–1987).
+He was born in Sydney, grew up in the suburb of Gladesville and attended Newington College (1982–1987).
 In 1988, he commenced studying law at the University of Sydney but without graduating left Australia for Canada.